adamchainz/seporaitis.github.com/_posts/2012-02-27-there-is-a-problem-with-web-frameworks.md

 about what we did and how and how this could benefit the Semantic Web movement.

-We did write the paper, we were accepted, and in early December flied over _The Pond_ to Boston, MA to do a presentation!
+We did write the paper, we were accepted, and in early December flew over _The Pond_ to Boston, MA to do a presentation!
 Actually, then I felt that our presentation looked a little bit off (a Danish entertainment company website) among enterprise grands like: IBM,